box/box-python-sdk-gen/docs/webhooks.md

 - webhook_id `str`
   - The ID of the webhook.
   - Used as `webhook_id` in path `path` of the API call
+- headers `DeleteWebhookByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+An empty response will be returned when the webhook was successfully deleted.